apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nigel Farage Celebrating Apparent New MAGA Breakthrough**
+**U.K. Labour Party wins landslide election over Conservatives: exit poll**

-You can read more about it [here](https://www.thedailybeast.com/nigel-farage-celebrating-apparent-new-maga-breakthrough).
+You can read more about it [here](https://www.axios.com/2024/07/04/uk-election-projections-labour-beat-conservatives).

 ## Requirements
 - Python 3.8